mbr/alcohol/docs/source/index.rst

   "active" action by the user, but rather was restored from some persistance layer.
 A typical example is the loading of a User-ID from a cookie in a web application.
-- **expire**: If present, the user requested that his login be limited.
-A value of 0 means do not persist permanently (i.e. persistance should be limited in a manner similiar to a session cookie), otherwise the number of seconds that the persistance should last is given.
+- **expire_on**: If present, the user requested that his login be limited.
+A value equivalent to an integer 0 means do not persist permanently (i.e. persistance should be limited in a manner similiar to a session cookie), otherwise this value should be a :py:class:`~datetime.datetime` object set to when the login should expire.

 The ``user_id_reset`` signal